Safety Alert Resource Center

-The field of cardiac electrophysiology relies on technological advances that improve patients' lives.
-However, there are also EP device software/hardware updates, safety notices, advisories, and recalls that occur from time to time.
+The field of cardiac electrophysiology (EP) relies on technological advances that improve patients' lives.
+However, there are also EP device software/hardware updates, safety notices, advisories, and recalls that occur periodically.

-The goals of the Working Group are to review these advisory or safety issues and to communicate with our HRS members in a timely manner in order to enhance awareness of these issues in the EP community.
+The goals of the Working Group are to review these advisory or safety issues and to communicate with HRS members in a timely manner to enhance awareness of these issues in the EP community.

-HRS will continue to work closely with our industry partners and federal regulatory agencies in a collaborative, interactive manner in order to provide our membership with clear, accurate information concerning EP device advisories and other safety issues.
-The Therapy Advisory Working Group aims to provide concise, useful information (and recommendations when appropriate) without excessively burdening clinicians as these safety issues arise.
+HRS will continue to work closely with our industry partners, domestic and global professional societies, and federal regulatory agencies in a collaborative, interactive manner to provide our membership with clear, accurate information concerning EP device advisories and other safety issues.
+The Therapy Advisory Working Group aims to provide concise, useful information (and recommendations when appropriate) without excessively burdening clinicians as these safety issues arise

 Reporting Adverse Events